InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/substrate/tutorials/install/windows.md

 ---

 In general, UNIX-based operating systems—like macOS or Linux—provide a better development environment for building Substrate-based blockchains.
-All of the code examples and command-line instructions in Substrate [Tutorials](/tutorials/) and [How-to guides](/reference/how-to-guides/) illustrate how to interact with Substrate using UNIX-compatible commands in a terminal.
+All of the code examples and command-line instructions in Substrate [Tutorials](../../tutorials/README.md)

 However, if your local computer uses Microsoft Windows instead of a UNIX-based operating system, you can configure it with additional software to make it a suitable development environment for building Substrate-based blockchains.
 To prepare a development environment on a computer running Microsoft Windows, you can use Windows Subsystem for Linux (WSL) to emulate a UNIX operating environment.